outofcoffee/imposter/docs/extend.md

-# Embedding Imposter in your application
+# Extending Imposter in a custom application

-You can embed Imposter in other applications.
+You can extend Imposter to build a custom JVM application.

 To add dependencies on Imposter, using Gradle, add the following to your build configuration: